hayasam/megal-traceability/notes/traceability-visualisation.md

 Traceability Cross-References visualise traceability links in tabular (or textual) form.
 Each artifact has its own table, containing all traceability relations it is part of.
 Cross-Reference tables can vary the amount of depicted information.
-The smallest common denominator are hyperlinks to linked artifacts.
+The smallest common denominator are the references to linked artifacts.
+Such references can be implemented as hyperlinks.
+This way one can follow traces in any direction.

-Such tables can easily be aggregated to create a big table containg all traceability links of interest.
+Cross-Reference tables can easily be aggregated to create a big table containg all traceability links of interest.

 ### Pros
+- navigation through out a project is possible
+- allows traceabiltiy links between more than 2 artifacts

 ### Cons
+- focus is on one artifact

 ## Traceability Graphs
 ![](../img/png/traceability-graph.png)

 ### Pros
 ### Cons